gdnmobilelab/podmod-firebase/readme.md

 #### Running in Docker

 An additional option is to run this in Docker - a `Dockerfile` is included in the repo to allow you to do just that.
 All you should need to do is set the appropriate environment variables.

+## Future improvements

+* tests(!!)
+* Rewrite to switch promises to async/await, to make the code more readable.